 Owning a business is hard work and it’s common for business owners to wonder how much their company is worth.
-Whether you are thinking about selling your business or not, have an offer on the table or are merely curious, there are quite a few misconceptions out there about how to value a business.
-Here are five myths about the value of your business.
+Whether you are thinking about selling your business or not, have an offer on the table or are merely curious, there are quite a few business value myths out there.
+Here are five.

 Myth 1: Valuation is Only Needed When You Want to Sell

 A common business value myth is that valuation should only be figured when a business is getting ready to be sold.
 Knowing how much your business is worth is good information to have on hand at all times.
 This figure is helpful for both business and estate planning issues, particularly with regards to planning the future disposition of the company or ownership transition.
 Of equal importance, is to keep this figure up to date for planning purposes.
 The value of a business is not the same today as it was a year ago.

 Myth 2: The “Rules of Thumb” Myth

 Contrary to what you may hear in casual conversation, there are too many variables to consider in valuing a business to give any credence to a “rule of thumb” calculation.
 A business is not necessarily worth two or three times annual revenue (the revenue multiple valuation) as other factors need to be taken into account.
 Also, valuing a business based on past transactions (precedent transactions analysis) may not take into account changed market conditions or capture other relevant values.
 The idea that financial statements are all that are needed to determine business value is a common misconception.
 While rule of thumb valuations are a great measure of prudence once a detailed assessment has taken place, they don’t take into consideration such things as the value of goodwill and regional outlook.